PHP runtimes for AWS Lambda

 .

-This runtime uses PHP-FPM to run web applications on AWS Lambda.
+This runtime uses PHP-FPM to run web applications on AWS Lambda, like on a traditional server.

-It's the easiest to start with: it works like traditional PHP hosting and is compatible with Symfony and Laravel.
+It's the easiest to start with: it works like traditional PHP hosting and is compatible with Symfony, Laravel, and other frameworks.

 Event-driven functions